LukaszLebioda/Playwright/README.md

 # General info:

-description has beem temporarily moved to AApp;
+description has been temporarily moved to AApp;